 Nature-Based Climate Solutions

 Under Nature-Based Climate Solutions, Greensphere has two strategies.
-The first is an early stage investment fund and incubator - GAIA Sciences Innovation - that will invest in early stage companies in biodiversity, botanical and fungal science, forestry, agriculture, food and habitat restoration in partnership with some of the leading research institutes in the world.
-The second strategy works with major institutional investors to invest in large-scale sustainable agriculture, forestry, habitat restoration and sustainable land scheme projects.
+The first is a venture and growth investment fund and incubator - GAIA Sciences Innovation (GSI) - investing in tech and supply-chain companies in biodiversity, botanical and fungal science, forestry, agriculture, food and habitat restoration in partnership with some of the leading research institutes in the world.
+The second strategy works with major institutional investors on large-scale sustainable agriculture, forestry, habitat restoration and sustainable land scheme projects.

 Gaia Sciences Innovation

 GSI brings together the world’s largest group of leading science institutes with a £150 million impact fund to tackle climate change and biodiversity loss

 GSI brings together leading British partner institutions home to more than 4,000 scientists, including RBG Kew, ZSL, University of York, UK Centre for Ecology & Hydrology, and via the Anglia Innovation Partnership, the Earlham Institute, John Innes Centre, Norfolk and Norwich University Hospitals NHS Foundation Trust, Quadram Institute, The Sainsbury Laboratory and the University of East Anglia.

 GSI invests in and scales world-leading NatureTech and natural capital supply-chain businesses (start-up, spin-out and scale-up) that tackle climate change and biodiversity loss linked to both these institutions and from across the wider sector.

 GSI companies benefit from ongoing access to cutting-edge science in plants, fungi, animals, ecology, hydrology, soil and microbiomes, and bioengineering.
 GSI institutes benefit through profit share, license fees and a virtuous loop of data which together directly funds and fuels future research.

 The fund will focus primarily on three areas: